Radio Frequency Awareness

 RF differs from Ionizing radiation (x-rays, gamma rays) because it does not have enough energy to dissociate the electrons in your cells (causing cell/DNA damage).
 It can, however, cause them to move and vibrate, resulting in the heating of the cells.
 Similar to heating something in a microwave, RF heats biological tissue.
 If you absorb too much heat, your body may not be able to disperse it.
 Possible effects are similar to those of physical activity (sweating, increase in body temperature) and eventually heat stress (headache, dizziness, nausea).
 Extreme levels that cause this kind of heating are not ordinarily encountered by the general public.
 The Federal Communications Commission (FCC) regulates RF transmissions to protect people from harm.

-Common sources of RF on campusradiation tower and WiFi picture
+Common sources of RF on campus

 The following equipment can be found around UC San Diego and all equipment operates within the required FCC safety limits:

-• Cellular communication antennas (cell towers) are mounted several ways such as rooftop, side of building, or pole/tower mounted.
+- Cellular communication antennas (cell towers) are mounted several ways such as rooftop, side of building, or pole/tower mounted.
 Before installation, plans are reviewed to ensure their emission are within FCC limits.

-• Wireless LAN systems (indoor and outdoor) operate on extremely low power (less than that of a cell phone).
+- Wireless LAN systems (indoor and outdoor) operate on extremely low power (less than that of a cell phone).
 Only approved equipment can be used to build a campus operated WLAN.

-• Microwave ovens are widely used in campus offices and research labs.
+- Microwave ovens are widely used in campus offices and research labs.
 It is very unusual for a commercial microwave oven to leak, but misuse, damage, and interlock failures have caused ovens to leak.
 Any microwave oven suspected of leaking should be taken out of service.

-• Waveguides, co-axial cables, generators, sealers, and ovens.
+- Waveguides, co-axial cables, generators, sealers, and ovens.

 The most important aspect of controlling microwave/RF radiation hazards is a careful physical inspection of the source.
 Leaking sources will normally show misalignment of doors or plates, missing bolts or physical damage to plane surfaces.
 Sources, which are suspected of leaking, should be repaired and then surveyed with appropriate instrumentation to verify they are no longer leaking.

-RF radiation warning signswarning signs for rf radiation
+RF radiation warning signs

 There are blue, yellow, and red signs giving notice, caution, or warning to RF hazards.
 Read carefully and do not enter unauthorized areas.
-Additional notices may be put in place by the equipment owner to warn of hazards.
+Additional notices may be put in place by the equipment owner to warn of hazards.- General public: Read and follow signage — do not enter into an unauthorized area.
+How can I avoid or reduce RF exposure?

-• Facility services: If you need to work directly in front of an antenna, use the information sticker to contact the carrier and shut down by site number.
+- Facility services: If you need to work directly in front of an antenna, use the information sticker to contact the carrier and shut down by site number.
 Use lock-out/tag-out procedures.
 Carriers should shut down antennas prior to repairing or conducting maintenance.
 Employees working at specific sites should be made aware of the antenna locations and hazards and how to avoid exposure.
 If you work frequently in an area near antennas that you believe it may place you over FCC professional limit, you may contact your supervisor or radiation safety office for more instructions.
 A monitor device can be provided.